Frojd/phoenix-deploy-test/README.md

 # Phoenix with docker lab

-This is a demo project that includes:
+This is a example project that includes:
+- Phoenix and Elixir with Postgres
+- Configuration management with conform
-- Deployment with ansistrano in a separate docker container
+- Deployment with destillery and ansistrano (through a separate docker container)
 - Nginx example
-- Configuration management with conform
 - Circle 2.0 build example
 - Migrations